 |Incremental change in the first year of implementation:||$0.00||0%|

 *This is for reference only.
-The calculations are based on January 2019 rates.
-The 2019 residential conservation rate (RCR) is 10.117 cents for the first 800 kilowatt hours (kWh) of monthly use and 15.617 cents for additional use.
-The basic customer charge is fixed at $16.05 per month.
+The calculations are based on January 2019 rates compared to the first phase-in of a single rate, effective July 1, 2019.
 Under an equivalent flat rate, all residential customers would be charged 11.749 cents per kilowatt-hour, and a basic customer charge of $18.70 per month.
 View current rates.

 See how your electricity consumption compares

 Most FortisBC customers (70 per cent) use less than 11,000 kWh per year, while about 10 per cent of FortisBC customers use more than 20,000 kWh.